![]() | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 1) The list of affected units included in the plan by unit identification number and permit number.

-2) A sample calculation demonstrating compliance using the methodology provided in subsection (f) of this Section for both the ozone season and calendar year.
+3) A sample calculation demonstrating compliance using the methodology provided in subsection (j) of this Section on a 30-day rolling average basis.

-d) Notwithstanding subsection (c) of this Section, an owner or operator, and the buyer, if applicable, must submit an updated emissions averaging plan or plans to the Agency within 60 days if a unit that is listed in an emissions averaging plan is sold or taken out of service.
+1) Must submit an updated emissions averaging plan or plans to the Agency within 60 days if a unit that is listed in an emissions averaging plan is sold or taken out of service.

-e) An owner or operator must:
+f) Until July 1, 2025, an owner or operator must:

 2) Notify the Agency by October 31 following the ozone season, if compliance cannot be demonstrated for that ozone season; and

-3) Submit to the Agency, by January 31 following each calendar year, a compliance report containing the information required by Section 217.396(c)(4).
+3) Submit to the Agency by January 31 following each calendar year, a compliance report containing the information required by Section 217.396(c)(4).

-f) The total mass of actual NOx emissions from the units listed in the emissions averaging plan must be equal to or less than the total mass of allowable NOx emissions for those units for both the ozone season and calendar year.
+h) Until July 1, 2025, the total mass of actual NOx emissions from the units listed in the emissions averaging plan must be equal to or less than the total mass of allowable NOx emissions for those units for both the ozone season and calendar year.
 The following equation must be used to determine compliance:

 Where: